Quetzalcoatlus: Taxonomy and material

 The name-bearing type specimen of Q. northropi is TMM 41450-3, a partial wing.
 It includes a humerus, radius, ulna, wrist bones, finger bones, and many elements of the elongate wing finger, in addition to thousands of unidentifiable fragments.
 It is from the uppermost rocks of the Javelina Formation, making it one of the youngest pterosaur specimens known.
 Only a single other specimen can confidently be assigned to the same species, a left ulna designated TMM 44036-1 known from the Black Peaks Formation, around three quarters the size of the type specimen and sharing distinctive anatomy.
 Four other specimens share a similarly giant size, but cannot be definitively assigned to Q. northropi in lack of overlapping material or distinguishing anatomical regions.
-TMM 41047-1 and TMM 41398-3, are both partial femurs, the former twice the size of that seen in 'Q'. lawsoni.
-Their anatomy indicates they belonged to the same species, and is distinct from that of 'Q'. lawsoni.
+TMM 41047-1 and TMM 41398-3, are both partial femurs, the former twice the size of that seen in Q. lawsoni.
+Their anatomy indicates they belonged to the same species, and is distinct from that of Q. lawsoni.
 Part of a wing finger, TMM 41398-4, is also of the correct size to belong to Q. northropi but does not preserve the essential anatomy to confirm its identity.
 This specimen and the smaller femur were the first two specimens Lawson discovered, prior to uncovering the type specimen.
 Finally, one of the oldest pterosaur specimens in Big Bend is a giant cervical vertebra not matching that of smaller species from the formation.
-Whilst conventional pterosaur research would assign all of these to Q. northropi, the 2021 redescription preferred to be cautious and merely assigned them to Q. cf. northropi, indicating uncertainty.
+While conventional pterosaur research would assign all of these to Q. northropi, the 2021 redescription preferred to be cautious and merely assigned them to Q. cf. northropi, indicating uncertainty.